devoldemar/WavesPhpAPI/README.md

 ]);
 // list of addresses in the node's wallet
 $address->getList();
-// create new address from for the current seed
+// create new address for the current seed
 $address->create();
 // balance in WAVES
 $address->getBalance();